vaib-dev/Courses/7-scrum-master-role/3-facilitation.md

    Many SM are only seen as the team’s babysitter or ceremony organizer because they do not know how to use every facilitated event as a mutual learning opportunity.
 And that is also a reason why many organizations view the Scrum Master becoming less valuable in the long run because they're not getting value from the SM.

 These qualities will distinguish a great SM from a Scrum Master as an event organizer or SM as the master of ceremonies.

+## The Art and Science of Facilitation

+Facilitation is both an art and a science.
+The science comes from what we know about how people think, how groups behave and teams develop.The art is how the facilitator learns to dance in the moment: seeing what’s happening in a group, hearing what’s behind the way the group talks with one another, listening for what’s not being said, and letting the magic of the group’s collective intelligence organically emerge.